Rick and Morty season 3: Critical response

-The season has an approval rating of 96% from Rotten Tomatoes based on 10 reviews, and an average rating of 8.95 out of 10, with the site's consensus: "Rick and Morty dives into new and even kookier cosmic dilemmas in a third season that interrogates familial bonds, love, and nihilism—treating all existential topics to the series' trademark serrated wit."
+On Rotten Tomatoes, the season has a 96% approval rating based on 175 reviews, with an average rating of 8.95 out of 10.
+The site's consensus reads: "Rick and Morty dives into new and even kookier cosmic dilemmas in a third season that interrogates familial bonds, love, and nihilism—treating all existential topics to the series' trademark serrated wit."

 Jesse Schedeen of IGN described the third season of the show as darker and more unpredictable than the first two, and praised its high-concept storytelling and character development.
 Schedeen gave the season an 8.8 out of 10 rating, saying that it "didn't quite reach the heights of Season 2, but it is the series' most consistently entertaining and ambitious season yet".
 Holding a similar position, Corey Plante of Inverse said that Rick and Morty managed to be both dark and funny in its third season.

 Zack Handlen of The A.V.
 Club agreed that this was the darkest season of Rick and Morty, though he noted that the viewers have become desensitized to the show's violence.
 "In previous seasons, the show managed a balance between self-mockery and honest joy in absurd scenarios.
-That joy is still there, more or less, but there’s a bitterness to it that’s harder and harder to ignore."
+That joy is still there, more or less, but there's a bitterness to it that's harder and harder to ignore."
 Mike Cosimano of Comics Gaming Magazine did not think that the third season was dark; he said that it used "cheap gut punches to elicit that very reaction".
 He added that too many of the season's episodes were weak, since the show focuses on character development only in its first half, resulting in an uneven season.
 He considered the season to be a disappointment, rating it 6.5 out of 10.